openplayerjs/openplayerjs/docs/usage.md

         // This is to improve some of the UX when the player hasn't detected the metadata
         // of the media yet, but you don't want to show a 00:00 duration duration
+        // Flag to show only current time, or show both time and duration (by default, `false`) showCurrentTimeOnly
     },
     // Force the player to have a specific width/height (default for both: 0)
     // They can accept a string with the number and unit (`100%`, `350px`)